 1. Raise Awareness for Heart Disease

 Those precious tiny humans need a lot of comfort and warmth to grow healthy and strong.
-Doctors in Denmark reportedly discovered that premature babies who held a knitted octopus toy displayed regular heartbeats, better breathing, and robust oxygen blood levels.
-Propose the idea of knitting snug toys for these little ones to your local hospital.
-The concept may just take off in your community.
+To that point, doctors in Denmark reportedly discovered that premature babies who held a knitted octopus toy displayed regular heartbeats, better breathing, and robust oxygen blood levels.
+A group called spruttegruppen encouraged crocheters to make little octopuses for premature babies and collected the octopuses for the country's 16 neonatal units.
+In the United States: you can learn more about this initiative through the group Octopus for a Preemie, or propose the idea of knitting snug toys for these little ones to your local hospital.
+The concept may just take off in your nearby community.

 4. Provide for the Homeless